 Submissions to the main conference are considered archival and will appear in the published proceedings of the conference if accepted.
 Author notification of acceptance will be provided towards the end of February 2020.

-The review process is double blind.
+The review process is double-blind.
 Please submit completely anonymized drafts.
-Please do not include any identifying information, and refrain from citing authors’ own prior work in anything other than third-person.
+Please do not include any identifying information, and refrain from citing the authors’ own prior work in anything other than third-person.
 Violations to this policy may result in rejection without review.

 For accepted papers, authors will need to provide the following camera-ready materials by March 6: